TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (a) a natural child;

-(c) a step child who is primarily dependent on the eligible employee for maintenance and support;
+(c) a stepchild who is primarily dependent on the eligible employee for maintenance and support;

-(d) a natural or legally adopted child of the eligible employee’s domestic partner or a child placed in the domestic partner’s household as part of an adoptive placement, legal guardianship, or by court order (excluding foster children) and who is living in the same household and is primarily dependent on the eligible employee for maintenance and support;
+(d) a natural or legally adopted child of the eligible employee’s domestic partner or a child placed in the domestic partner’s household as part of an adoptive placement, legal guardianship, or by court order and who is living in the same household and is primarily dependent on the eligible employee for maintenance and support;

 (f) a foster child living in the same household as a result of placement by a state licensed placement agency, so long as the foster home is licensed pursuant to Section 40-7A-1, et. seq.
 NMSA, 1978;